soodoku/wait/README.md

 ## Data

-There are 163 DMV field offices in CA. There are however [178 DMV offices](data/yogov_dmv_list.txt) listed on https://yogov.org/dmv/california/california-dmv-locations/.
+There are 175 DMV field offices in CA. There are [178 DMV offices](data/yogov_dmv_list.txt) listed on https://yogov.org/dmv/california/california-dmv-locations/.
+However a couple have closed since yogov compiled their list.

 ## Analysis